 2. Tina Turner (Buddhist) – Anna Mae Bullock, better known by her stage name, Tina Turner, was born in Nutbush, Tennessee and raised in the Baptist faith.
 She recalls, “I was born into a Baptist family.
 I went to church every Sunday… We had a young Baptist reunion to learn about the Bible and it put me in touch with information about God and Jesus and being nice to people.
 My mother taught me that saying the Lord’s Prayer would help me, so I kept saying it straight through life until I was introduced to Buddhism.”
 In 1971, a close friend suggested Turner try the religion, and three years later, the Grammy winner converted to the faith.
 The singer credits Buddhism and its spiritual chant for helping her to endure during difficult times, in particular her claims of severe domestic abuse against her by her ex-husband, Ike Turner.

 3. Kirstie Alley (Scientologist) – Kirstie Alley was raised as a Methodist, but has been a member of the Church of Scientology since 1979.
 At the time she became a Scientologist, Alley admitted to having had a cocaine addiction and went through Narconon, a Scientology-affiliated drug treatment program.
-She credits the church with helping her overcome her drug dependency.
-“To tell you the honest-to-God truth: without Scientology, I would be dead.
+She credits the church with helping her overcome her drug dependency. “… without Scientology, I would be dead.
 So, I can personally highly recommend it,” the actress admits.
 Alley is also known for making generous, multi-million-dollar contributions to the church.

 4. Gladys Knight (Mormon) – Gladys Knight has been a Mormon for 20 years.
 The singer uses her powerful voice to evangelize for The Church of Jesus Christ of Latter-day Saints.
 Knight has been traveling around the country for the past 12 years with the Saints Unified Voices Choir, a group she created and directs, sharing the Gospel in song.
 The performer said that she has always been “a child of God” and that her journey into the Mormon faith began with her children, who became members before she did.
 Some reactions she got in the African-American community were: “Ooh!
 She done sold out! …I heard this was a cult, I heard this church didn’t like people of color…” Knight started her own journey to find out what LDS was all about in 1997, liked what she saw, and then joined the church, along with her husband, William McDowell.